sguox002/leetcode/review/dfs.md

         return 1;
     }
 ```
-Note: the precheck color[node]!=-nc is critical: since the following condition only checks non-set colors. if already set, we need check if it is the color we expected. otherwise it is 0.
-If it is same color, we need continue checking (cannot return)
+Note: the precheck color[node]!=-nc is critical: <br/>
+since the following condition only checks non-set colors.
+if already set, we need check if it is the color we expected. otherwise it is 0. <br/>
+If it is same color, we need continue checking (cannot return)<br/>

 ### 491. Increasing Subsequences